It seems simple, but there are ramifications.

 Changing an email address is conceptually simple.
 You used to get email at oldme@randomisp.com, and now you want to use newme@somerandomservice.com.

-Thus, changing your email address usually means setting up an entirely new email account.
+Each email account has one email address that identifies it.
+Thus, changing your email address means setting up an entirely new email account, even if you’re staying with the same provider.

 A new email address for an online email provider

-Let’s assume our two email addresses are for free online email account services, like Yahoo!, Gmail, Outlook.com, or any of a host of others.
+Let’s assume both our old and new email addresses are for free online email account services, like Yahoo!, Gmail, Outlook.com, or any of a host of others.

 The process looks like this:

-- Create a new account at the new provider.
+- Create a new account.
 This gives you a new email address.

 - Tell all your friends to use that new email address.